History of Gill Farms

-By John Gill (Farm Hub Associate Director and former owner of Gill Farms)
+By John Gill (former owner of Gill Farms)

 My grandfather, John Gill, moved to Hurley with his partner Henry Paul, Sr. and they named their business “Paul and Gill Farm.”
 They grew sweet corn, tomatoes, and cabbage and would sell their crops in New York City at the Water Street Market.
 After two years the partnership broke up, and in 1940 my grandfather bought the Rowe Farm (the main farm where all the buildings are today) and started to grow sweet corn and cabbage on his own.
 After a few years, he stopped growing cabbage and just grew sweet corn.